auerswal/pubcloud2020/ex4-infra/README.md

-specifying the correct subnet via `subnet_id`, no S3 dependencies, no specific Security Group, public IP address assignment accroding to selected subnet, and instance specific cloud-config file as `user-data`.
+specifying the correct subnet via `subnet_id`, no S3 dependencies, no specific Security Group, public IP address assignment according to selected subnet, and instance specific cloud-config file as `user-data`.

 The Terraform